 The standard practice is to start with three to five groups, and each group should have no more than six breakdown causes.
 Six is the optimal figure as it helps keep the list short and manageable.
 However, we also have users who successfully manage up to eight stop reasons per group.
 This isn’t wrong, it just means more scrolling, more complexity, more time for your operators to find the right reason.
 Sometimes, depending on the production process, this is justified as it adds more insight to production downtime analysis.

-When you define machine breakdown causes, we strongly recommend to avoid definitions that are too general.
 The reason is very simple – if your causes are general, then so is your downtime analysis.
 You won’t be able to make informed decisions on what to improve in order to increase OEE and reduce downtime.